MariaDash/Mobile_Testing/What's New in Android 14.md

 + Android 14 will let enterprise and government users restrict a device’s ability to fall back to the insecure 2G standard.
 + Google is also letting users disable support for so-called “null-ciphered” cellular connections in Android.
 In other words, users can choose to only use encrypted cellular connections.

-See about Android 14 feaures in this video: <a href="https://youtu.be/132KyYhoOKI">Android 14 features</a>
+See about Android 14 features in this video: <a href="https://youtu.be/132KyYhoOKI">Android 14 features</a>